Erich SUTER

 LLM Advanced Litigation (now LLM in Advanced Litigation and Dispute Management)

-Accredited Mediator - accredited by the Chartered Institute of Arbitrators and by ADR Chambers
+Accredited Mediator - accredited by Chartered Institute of Arbitrators; MTVM; ADR Group and ADR Chambers.

 Back to main CV headings